tf2pickup-pl/docs.tf2pickup.pl/docs/website-settings.md

 Since not all regions of the world participate in ETF2L or have a profile created there, this option allows you to:

 - enable/disable user validation against the [ETF2L API](https://api.etf2l.org),
-- define minimum TF2 in-game time spent in order to register to the website.
+- define minimum TF2 in-game time spent in order to register to the website,
+- allow/deny players with no skill assigned.

 The ETF2L user validation lets website: